Chart Color Schemes

 Kingscliff lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, an above median population growth is expected for locations outside of capital cities, with Kingscliff projected to grow by 1,744 persons to 2041, reflecting a total increase of 15.9% over the 17 years.
+Future population trends project an above median growth of Australian non-metropolitan areas, with Kingscliff expected to grow by 1,710 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 19.4% over the 16 years.

 Frequently Asked Questions - Population